krutikagouroji/healthcare-sql-analysis/README.md

 ORDER BY reason_count DESC
 LIMIT 10;
 \`\`\`
-**Findings:** Finding: "Normal pregnancy" was the most common reason for encounters (3,931 cases), followed by "Hyperlipidemia" (2,489) and "Chronic congestive heart failure" (1,713).
+**Findings:** "Normal pregnancy" was the most common reason for encounters (3,931 cases), followed by "Hyperlipidemia" (2,489) and "Chronic congestive heart failure" (1,713).
 Respiratory conditions such as viral sinusitis (1,454) and acute bronchitis (787) also featured prominently, showing a mix of routine maternity care and chronic disease management driving encounter volume.

 ![Most common reasondescription for encounters](Most-common-reasondescription-for-encounters.png)